ibingoogle/IntensiveCPU-simple/MonitorNetwork/RPCMonitor/RPCSimple/README.md

 #RPCSimple

-1. a simple RPC instance (the RPCRemote)

-2. based on Pyro4 library in Python
+a local example without RPC and an remote example with RPC